 We won’t get too technical, but when a data breach happens, the hacker usually doesn’t get users’ passwords right away.
 Instead, they get hashed, or scrambled, versions of them that they then try to decipher with a program designed to do so.
 Using a strong, unique password on each of your accounts can protect them from that type of brute force attack.

 Thankfully, password managers are cheap.
 Our best password manager is Dashlane, and it’s inexpensive if you subscribe for a year (read our Dashlane review).
-It also comes with identity theft protection and dark web monitoring, so you can ensure you’re safe on all fronts.
+It also comes with identity theft protection and dark web monitoring, so you can ensure you’re safe on all fronts (read our identity theft statistics piece to see just how bad that threat is).

 For dating apps, password managers protect you against potential data breaches and impersonation.
 If someone hacked your account, they could use it to carry out dating scams in your name.
 As long as you have a strong password, though, that’s unlikely to impossible.